pavan53732/FPO_Complete_Guide.md/FPO_AP_STATE_COMPLETE_GUIDE.md

 ```

 **KEY POINTS TO VERIFY:**
-- ✅ Lease period is minimum 3 years
+- ✅ Lease period is minimum 3 years (FPO requirement)
-- ✅ Both parties' names, Aadhaar, addresses are clear
+- ✅ Both parties' names, Aadhaar, addresses are clear and match documents
-- ✅ Survey number and property details are mentioned
+- ✅ Survey number and property details are mentioned accurately
-- ✅ Rent amount and payment terms are specified
+- ✅ Rent amount and payment terms are specified clearly
-- ✅ Both parties have signed
+- ✅ Both parties have signed (original signatures, not photocopy)
-- ✅ Two witnesses have signed
+- ✅ Two witnesses have signed (independent witnesses, not family members)
-- ✅ Date is mentioned
+- ✅ Date is mentioned (lease start and end dates)
-- ✅ Notarized (recommended but not mandatory)
+- ✅ Notarized (recommended but not mandatory - adds legal validity)
+- ✅ Stamp duty paid (if required by state law)
+- ✅ Registration done (if lease > 1 year, registration may be required)

+**COMMON MISTAKES TO AVOID:**
+- ❌ Lease period less than 3 years (not eligible for FPO)
+- ❌ Missing witness signatures (invalid lease deed)
+- ❌ Survey number incorrect or missing
+- ❌ Rent amount not specified (creates disputes)
+- ❌ Lease deed not dated (invalid)
+- ❌ Both parties haven't signed (incomplete)

+**TROUBLESHOOTING:**
+- If lease is 2 years: Renew with landlord for 3+ years before applying
+- If witness missing: Get two independent witnesses to sign
+- If not notarized: Get notarized for better legal validity (costs ₹100-200)
+- If registration required: Register at Sub-Registrar office (costs ₹500-1,000)

+**IMPORTANT NOTES:**
+- Lease deed must be on stamp paper (value varies by state, typically ₹100-500)
+- Both parties should keep original copy
+- FPO should keep photocopy for records
+- Lease can be renewed before expiry (renewal deed required)

 ---